kraiskil/onnx2c/README.md

 Onnx2c has a few optimization passes that modify the generated output:
  - Tensor unionization to wrap intermediate tensors in unions to help the compiler re-use the heap memory.
+ - Removing `Cast` nodes, by modifying their predecessor node's output tensor.
  - Optimization for AVR processors to put constants into instruction memory.
  - An [experimental quantization option](quantization.md) to convert floating point calculation to integers.